Disney names Bob Chapek CEO; Iger to chair board through 2021

 Continue Reading Below

-The Disney board named Bob Chapek as the company’s CEO on Tuesday.
+The Disney board named Bob Chapek as the company’s new CEO.
 He was most recently Disney’s chairman of parks, experiences and products.

 |Ticker